 🐃 African Buffalo (Syncerus caffer)

-The African buffalo, also known as Cape buffalo, is a formidable and powerful member of the “Big Five.”
+The African Cape buffalo, is a formidable and powerful member of the “Big Five.”
 Large herds are commonly spotted near Nairobi National Park’s water sources, with dominant males leading protective groups.
 Despite their bulky build, buffalos are surprisingly agile and can charge with great speed when threatened.
 Their unpredictable nature makes them one of Africa’s most dangerous animals, and watching a herd move in sync is both awe-inspiring and humbling.

 🦌 Coke’s Hartebeest (Alcelaphus buselaphus cokii)